feincms/feincms3/docs/guides/apps-form-builder.rst

 .. note::
-   The ``LanguageMixin`` is required, but if you have a site where there's only one language, you don't even have to show the ``language_code`` field in your administration panel (since it defaults to the first, and in this case only language) and also don't have to do anything else.
+   The ``LanguageMixin`` is required, but if you have a site where there's only one language, you don't even have to show the ``language_code`` field in your administration panel.
+Simply make sure that the ``LANGUAGES`` setting contains only the one language and nothing else.

 The application